-Author Michael Ondaatje named 2019-2020 Delta Visiting Chair
+Author Michael Ondaatje visits as 2019-2020 Delta Visiting Chair

-The Willson Center will welcome author Michael Ondaatje to the University of Georgia as the 2019-2020 Delta Visiting Chair for Global Understanding.
-Ondaatje, whose 1992 novel The English Patient was awarded the “Golden Booker” prize in 2018 as the best English-language novel of the past 50 years, will visit UGA and Athens October 24-25 for a slate of public events and small-scale interactions with college and high school students.
+The Willson Center welcomed author Michael Ondaatje to the University of Georgia as the 2019-2020 Delta Visiting Chair for Global Understanding.
+Ondaatje, whose 1992 novel The English Patient was awarded the “Golden Booker” prize in 2018 as the best English-language novel of the past 50 years, visited UGA and Athens October 24-25 for a slate of public events and informal conversations with college and high school students.

-Ondaatje’s main public event will be a reading and conversation at 4 p.m.
-Thursday, Oct.
-24 in the UGA Chapel, followed by a meet-and-greet reception on the lawn outside the Chapel.
-On Friday, Oct.
-25, Ondaatje will attend an 8 p.m. public reception and book signing at Ciné.
-Books will be offered for sale at the event by Avid Bookshop.
-Both events are free and open to the public.
-During his two-day visit, Ondaatje will also meet with students in classes at both UGA and Clarke Central High School.
+Ondaatje’s main public event was an Oct.
+24 reading and conversation in the UGA Chapel, followed by a meet-and-greet reception on the lawn outside the Chapel.
+On Ondaatje attended a public reception and book signing at Ciné, with sales by Avid Bookshop.
+Both events were free and open to the public.
+During his two-day visit, Ondaatje also met with students in classes at both UGA and Clarke Central High School.

 Born in Sri Lanka, Ondaatje spent his late childhood in England and has lived in Canada since 1962.
 He is best known for his novels, including Coming Through Slaughter (1976), In the Skin of a Lion (1987), Anil’s Ghost (2000), Divisadero (2007), and most recently Warlight (2018), which was longlisted for the Man Booker Prize.